Realization of aperiodic subshifts and uniform densities in groups: Non-empty strongly aperiodic subshifts

 Consider $\mathcal{P}$ as the set of all odd length paths in $\Gamma(G,S)$.
 For $p \in \mathcal{P}$ let $A_{p}$ be the set of colorings of $\Gamma(G,S)$ such that $p$ is a square under that coloring and note that if $p$ is of length $2n-1$ then $\mu(A_p)= |\ag|^{-n}$ if there exists a path of said length.
 Consider $\ag_n= \{ A_p \mid p \text{ has length } 2n-1 \}$ and $\mathscr{A} = \{ A_p \mid p \in \mathcal{P}\} = \bigcup_{n \geq 1}\ag_n$.
 In order to apply Lemma~\ref{corollary.LLL_nonemptiness}, we define $x(A_p) := (8|S|^2)^{-n}$ for $A_p \in \ag_n$.
 The lemma holds if for every $A \in \mathscr{A}$ then $\mu(A) \leq x(A)\prod_{B \in \Gamma(A)}(1-x(B))$.
 Replacing both sides yields the necessary condition:

 $|\Gamma(A_p)\cap A_j|$ corresponds to the amount of paths of length $2j-1$ which share a vertex with $p$.
 If $p$ has length $2n-1$ this can be bounded by $4nj(2|S|)^{2j}$.
 Indeed, there are at most $(2|S|)^{2j}$ paths of length $2j-1$ starting from a vertex $v$.
-Each of these paths can intersect a given vertex of $p$ in $2j$ positions and there are $2n$ vertices in $p$.
-Therefore by using that and the fact that $1-x \geq 2^{-2x}$ if $x \leq 1/2$, the requirement to use the lemma can be restrained further so that the following is required to conclude:
+Each of these paths can intersect a given vertex of $p$ in $2j$ positions and there are $2n$ vertices in $p$. \cor[]{Hence, we need to show: }